Police look for missing in wake of catastrophic Ida flooding

 New Jersey and New York have both spent billions of dollars improving flood defenses after Superstorm Sandy hit in 2012, but much of that work was focused primarily on protecting communities from seawater, not rain.

-New York Gov. Kathy Hochul said Thursday the region needs to turn its attention to storm systems unprepared to handle a future of more frequent flash flooding because of climate change.
+New York Gov. Kathy Hochul said the region needs to turn its attention to storm water systems unprepared to handle a future of more frequent flash flooding because of climate change.

-“One thing I want to make clear: We’re not treating this as if it’s not going to happen again for 500 years,” she said.
+New York Mayor Bill de Blasio said the city will work to clear people from roads, subway trains and basement apartments in advance of major rainstorms, and will ban travel as it does during major snowstorms.
+He said the city will also send cellphone alerts warning people to leave basement apartments and dispatch city workers to get them to shelters.

+“It’s not just saying to people you have to get out of your apartment,” de Blasio said.
+“It’s going door to door with our first responders and other city agencies to get people out.”

 —-